John-Auerbach/VLEO-DSMC/README.md

 **Performance:** Using `--cores 8` is typically 4-6x faster than single core for DSMC simulations.

-## 4. Load and Cache Dump Data (Optional)
+## 4. Load and Cache Dump Data

-After running simulations, you can cache dump data for faster analysis:
+After running simulations, you can cache dump data for analysis with the included python scripts:

 ```bash
 # Load dumps from default directory (dumps/)